You are here

 - You are likely to be involved in the whole organization, not limited to one area.

-- The environment may be more informal and friendly.
-There may be fewer rules and policies.
+- The environment may be more informal and friendly and there may be fewer rules and policies.

 - You may have the chance to be involved in the growth of something great.